-\begin{itemize} \item{The bound-state structure: The proton structure at different large $P^z$ shall be similar, and can be approximated by that at $P^z=\infty$, or in the IMF.
-The interactions between constituents (partons) are then infinitely time-dilated, and the wave function configurations are frozen.
-The proton can be seen as being made of non-interacting partons, each with a longitudinal momentum $xP^z$ with $0< x< 1$.}
+Feynman made intuitive assumptions about the proton structure and scattering mechanism, without QFT subtleties~\cite{Feynman:1973xc}: The proton structure at different large $P^z$ should be similar, and can be approximated by that at $P^z=\infty$, or in the IMF.
+The interactions between constituents (partons) are infinitely time-dilated, and the wave function configurations are frozen.
+The proton in high-energy scattering can be seen as being made of non-interacting partons, each with a longitudinal momentum $xP^z$ with $0< x< 1$.

-\item{The partons in scattering: In hard scattering, partons may have transverse momentum $\vec{k}_\perp$ and off-shellness $k^2$, but they are sub-leading effects.
-Therefore, we can well approximate the partons entering high-energy scattering as asymptotically on-shell states with four-momentum $(xP^z,0,0,xP^z)$.
-This is in contrast to the constituents in the rest frame whose energy has a large uncertainty.}

-\item{The final state: After hard scattering, there are no interactions between the outgoing parton and the remnant of the target.
-This approximation of ignoring the final-state interactions is called {\it impulse approximation} in non-relativistic scattering theory.} \end{itemize}

-The first assumption that all large-momentum protons have a similar structure appears intuitive and natural.
-The internal structure of non-relativistic systems is center-of-mass (COM) momentum independent.
-The situation is different for intrinsically relativistic systems, as they at least shall experience the Lorentz contraction.
-In general though, the internal structures are inexplicably mixed with the COM motion, and their dependence on the external momentum is a dynamical problem.
-Nonetheless, it is generally expected that the large momentum limit of the proton state exists and is smooth, and some small parameters such as $\Lambda/P^z$ control the limiting process.
-However, such expectations do not straightforwardly apply to the bound-state structures in QFTs.